Medicare

 Medicare Open Enrollment takes place every fall season and is an opportunity for you to switch insurance coverage to a plan that best suits your health needs or select a Medicare plan for the first time, if you’re about to turn 65.

+Open Enrollment for 2025 Medicare insurance plans is CLOSED.
 Information about the plans that will be accepted at our pharmacy in 2025

 Be aware that Medicare part D coverage at our pharmacy (and other independent pharmacies across the US) is expected to be extremely limited given current contract negotiations with the Pharmacy Benefit Managers (PBMs) that operate on behalf of private Part D plan sponsors.
 In short, the contracts PBMs offer to pharmacies like us these days are almost all financially detrimental for us to accept, offering us below-cost reimbursement on a significant portion of the prescriptions we fill.
 They claim that this helps them “keep costs low” for patients like you and “reign in drug pricing,” but, in actuality, it has led to higher costs for patients, pharmacies, AND payers (including the federal and state governments, in the case of Medicaid and Medicare plans).